-(b) The procurement originator and/or CO, as appropriate, are to document the decision not to buy recycled content products.
-The original copy of the documentation becomes part of the original contract file (see Sample in Appendix d.
-Recycled Content CPG Items.
+- (b) The procurement originator and/or CO, as appropriate, are to document the decision not to buy recycled content products.
+The original copy of the documentation becomes part of the original contract file (see Sample in Appendix - 2).

-2).
 The procurement originator is responsible for submitting a copy of the form to the responsible program manager.